What Should You Know About Translation Style Guide?

 A translation style guide is a key tool for optimizing your translation projects.
-It benefits your companies by improving the overall translation quality with high consistency and reducing turn-around time.
-The process of creating this guideline might be time-consuming but is a worthwhile investment that will bring you a large return in the long-run.
+It benefits your company by improving the overall translation quality with high consistency and reducing turn-around time.
+The process of creating this guideline might be time-consuming but is a worthwhile investment that will bring you a large return in the long run.

 A translation style guide is a guideline your company made for translators to follow while handling your translation projects.
 A style guide usually includes a set of rules about writing style, translation tone, spelling, punctuations, brand voice, and other textual and visual elements.

-The guide is mostly written in the source language to explain the source elements and their expected outcomes clearly to the linguists.
+A translation style guide is mostly written in the source language to explain the source elements and their expected outcomes clearly to your linguists.
 For example, if your project is translating a document from Japanese to English, then writing the style guide in Japanese comes highly recommended.

 Some people might be confused between the definition of a translation style guide and a translation glossary.
 While a translation style guide focuses on the presentation of your content, a translation glossary includes terminologies or words that have unique meanings in your content’s context.